linxubo/VMD/README.md

 # VMD
-List of VMD scripts for MD simulations
+List of VMD scripts/commands for MD simulations

+1. tans.md: Generate a snapshot with a transparent background.
+2. time.tcl: Add the "time" info in the VMD movie.